Kostr/UEFI-Lessons/Lessons/Lesson_69/README.md

 In this lesson we will look at several built-in VFR conditionals.

-Before we go deep into this new keywords, let's look one more time at our form:
+Before we go deep into these new keywords, let's look one more time at our form:

 ![Before](Before.png?raw=true "Before")

 Remember it as a reference as we would change the look of our form in this lesson.

-Also each of the built-in`s in this lesson work with a conditional statement.
+Also each of the built-in\`s in this lesson works with a conditional statement.
 But we want to show how the element works, so we would simply use a constant `TRUE` in the place of a conditional.

 # suppressif